winitzki/scall/tutorial/programming_dhall.md

 We will call it `fix` to remind us of "fixpoints".

 To see how this works, note that the type `F C` is almost always a union type.
+Some constructors of that union type will use `C` and others will not.
+For example,
+the type `F C` could a union with three constructors such as `< F1 : Natural | F2 : C | F3 : Pair Bool C >`.
 A function from a union type is equivalent (as a type) to a tuple of simpler functions.
-For example,
-a function of type `Either a b → r` is equivalent to a pair of functions of types `a → r` and `b → r`.
-We can write this equivalence as:

-`Either a b → r  ≅  Pair (a → r) (b → r)`

-The type `Option a` is equivalent to `Either {} a`.
-So, a function of type `Option a → r` is equivalent to a pair of functions of types `{} → r` and `a → r`.
-Because the unit type `{}` has only a single value (denoted by `{=}`), the type `{} → r` is equivalent to just `r`.
-So, we may rewrite `Option a → r` equivalently as a pair of `r` and `a → r`.

-These examples show that we may always rewrite   function types `F C → C` as a tuple of simpler functions whose arguments are not union types.
-Each of the simpler functions (in Dhall, we will denote them by `F1 C → C`, `F2 C → C`, etc.) is a specific constructor to which we may assign a name for convenience.
+In this example, there will be three  functions that we could name `f1 : Natural → C`, `f2 : C → C`, and `f3 : Pair Bool C → C`.
+The function `fix : F C → C` is equivalent to three data constructors  for which we can choose convenient names (`f1`, `f2`, `f3` in this example).
+These data constructors provide three ways in which we can create values of type `C`.

+The code of `f1`, `f2`, `f3` can be derived from the code of `fix` if we apply `fix` to values of type `F C` created via the specific constructors (`F1`, `F2`, `F3`).

-In this way, we will replace a single function `fix` by a number of named constructors that help create values of type `C` more easily.
+Generalizing to an arbitrary `F`, we find that a single function `fix` is equivalent to a number of data constructors that help create values of type `C` more easily.

-The code for the constructors can be derived mechanically from the general code of `fix`.
+The code for those data constructors can be derived mechanically from the general code of `fix`.
 But in some cases it is easier to write the constructors manually, guided by the curried form of the Church encoding.

-To illustrate this technique, consider two examples: `ListInt` and `TreeText`.
+To illustrate these techniques, consider two examples: `ListInt` and `TreeText`.

 Begin with the uncurried Church encodings of those types:
 ```dhall